Brand0nLe/GitHub-Repository-Explorer/README.md

 # GitHub Explorer

 GitHub Explorer is a repository search application built with React, Bootstrap, and TypeScript.
 It allows users to search for repositories based on a specific GitHub user's profile.
 The application utilizes the GitHub REST API to fetch repository data and display details such as repository name, description, stars, and forks.
+You can also save your favorite repositories.

 **Check out the deployed application [Coming Soon...](https://urlgoeshere.azurewebsites.net/).**